zpaulovics/datetimepicker-rails/README.md

 ### For more details of usage

-[I have a demo application using the datetimeoicker-rails gem here] (https://github.com/zpaulovics/dateTimeDemo)
+[You can find a demo application using the datetimeoicker-rails gem here] (https://github.com/zpaulovics/dateTimeDemo)

 See the documentation & excellent demos provided by plugin's authors:

 1. for current version: by [@Eonasdan](https://github.com/Eonasdan) the documentation is [here](http://eonasdan.github.io/bootstrap-datetimepicker/),

-2. for earlier version: by [@tarruda](https://github.com/tarruda) the documentation is [here](http://tarruda.github.com/bootstrap-datetimepicker/).
+2. for version v1.0.0: by [@tarruda](https://github.com/tarruda) the documentation is [here](http://tarruda.github.com/bootstrap-datetimepicker/).

 ### Bugfix - dataToOptions function in the bootstrap-datetimepicker.js

-My SimpleForm custom field implementation assumes to work the data-date-* attributes correctly in your picker.
+This SimpleForm custom field implementation use the data-date-* attributes feature of bootstrap-datetimepicker, but there is a bug in dataToOptions function.
-I find out that, there is a bug in your dataToOptions function that prevents the perfect working of this gem.

-The generator has a patching function to fix the issue.
+The generator has a patch to fix this issue.
 It finds above code in the in the bootstrap-datetimepicker.js
 ```
 	dataToOptions = function () {
 		var eData = element.data(),
 		dataOptions = {};
 ```
-Then insert the lines below:
+Then inserts the lines below:
 ```
 		if (element.is('input')) {
  			eData = element.data();